nwjs/node/doc/api/worker_threads.md

     to specify that the parent thread and the child thread should share their environment variables; in that case, changes to one thread’s `process.env` object will affect the other thread as well. **Default:** `process.env`.
-  * `eval` {boolean} If `true`, interpret the first argument to the constructor as a script that is executed once the worker is online.
+  * `eval` {boolean} If `true` and the first argument is a `string`, interpret the first argument to the constructor as a script that is executed once the worker is online.
   * `execArgv` {string[]} List of node CLI options passed to the worker.
     V8 options (such as `--max-old-space-size`) and options that affect the process (such as `--title`) are not supported.
 If set, this will be provided